2023 Most Popular Sociology Bachelor's Degree Schools in New York

 After completing their Bachelor's Degree, sociology graduates from Hunter carry an average student debt load of $14,622.

-A rank of #3 on this year’s list means University at Albany is a great place for sociology students working on their bachelor’s degree.
-UAlbany is a large public school located in the small city of Albany.
+Out of the 79 schools in New York that were part of this year’s ranking, University at Albany landed the # 3 spot on the list.
+UAlbany is a fairly large public school located in the small city of Albany.

 About 67% of the students majoring in sociology at the school are women while 33% are male.